Botspot/pi-apps/README.md

 ```
 </details>

-The install script ensures YAD is installed, creates two menu buttons, an autostarted updater, and a file (`/usr/local/bin/pi-apps`) that allows pi-apps to be run from terminal.
+The install script ensures YAD is installed, creates two menu buttons, an auto-started updater, and a file (`/usr/local/bin/pi-apps`) that allows pi-apps to be run from terminal.
 Besides those, nothing is modified outside your home directory.

 <details>
 <summary>To uninstall Pi-Apps</summary>